-Sometimes though, we do get a bit too over excited.
-I think this is the case more for people, especially girls, in my generation.
 Why do we jump up and down about news that doesn’t really excite us?
 Why scream OMG?
 Why are we so easily over excited?
 I’m up for any answers you might have on that one, cause I haven’t solved it yet, but this NYmag article and this video help to explain it.

 For the Dutchies who have visited the US, one of their first impressions is that Americans are so fake in public toward strangers.
 Why?
 Because we Americans are always engaging in small talk.
 Think about the last time you left your house and went to some shops – how many times did someone you didn’t know ask you how you are doing?
 If you’re Dutch, that count is probably 0.
 If you’re American, I’d guess you got asked at least one time at each location you visited.

 Everyone in the US asks each other.
 Doesn’t matter who you are, how long you’ve known each other, or if you’re perfect strangers, we always ask “how are you doing?”

 For Dutch people, it is surprising to have a grocery clerk ask you how you are doing.
 For Americans, it would be rude not to be asked.
 Dutch people have explained to me that you would only ask someone how they are doing here IF you actually cared about how they were doing.
 They couldn’t imagine why the cashier at Albert Heijn would care about how they were doing, and when in the US, initially interpret it as a special treatment toward them.